HackShare/DirectedAcyclicGraph/README.md

 ##Install

-This library has the java implementation of directed acyclic graph (DAG) shortest path algorithm to find the shortest path in a DAG G=[V,E].The following code snippet shows how to get the topological order,
+This library has the java implementation of directed acyclic graph (DAG) shortest path algorithm to find the shortest path in a DAG G=[V,E].The following code snippet shows how to get the shortest path,

     DAGShortestPath dagShortestPath=new DAGShortestPath();
 	dagShortestPath.findShortestPath();